qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/gui_toolkit/ui_form_handling.rst

 As you can see, the interface can be implemented with only one property.

 * The value property takes the value of the widget.
-This is for example a boolean in a checkbox widget or a string in a textfield widget.
+This is for example a boolean in a checkbox widget or a string in a text field widget.

 .. _pages/gui_toolkit/ui_form_handling#model_/_modelselection:

 Model / ModelSelection
 ----------------------

 Most of the form items handling a selection had a value property in the old API.
-We replaced that value property due to the usage of the value property for the user input values with a model property.
-The method for accessing the model data are defined in an interface called ``qx.ui.form.IModel``.
+We replaced that with a model property since the the value property is used for user input values.
+The methods for accessing the model data are defined in an interface called ``qx.ui.form.IModel``.

 |Diagram of IModel|